Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

-This new perspective on Bell's theorem provided by Ref.~\cite{woodLesson2015} also established a bridge between quantum physicists and the classical causal inference community, paving the way for fresh insights on both fronts.
-For instance, it underscored the significance of causal compatibility inequalities (as opposed to equalities) for statisticians, and it also encouraged physicists to explore novel scenarios that show quantum advantages by investigating various causal structures~\cite{Fritz_2012, Triangle_TC, bipartipe_CoiteuxRoy, Lauand2023, experimental_instrumental, Experimental_Triangle} and to contribute to classical causal inference~\cite{Wolfe_inflation,Navascues_inflation_complete,Rosset_bound,Fraser_Combinatorial_Solution,Zjawin_restricted,Berkeley_Workshop,PI_Workshop}.
-Moreover, the idea of causally explaining violations of Bell's inequalities while keeping the Bell causal structure intact (i.e., without adding any extra arrows) spurred the development of nonclassical generalizations to Pearl's classical causal model framework, which permit correlations to be explained by causes whose properties are described by quantum theory or other generalized probabilistic theories (GPTs) ~\cite{hensonTheoryindependent2014,barrett2020quantum,AllenQuantumCommonCauses2017,costaQuantum2016}.
+Moreover, the idea of providing a causal explanation for violations of Bell inequalities while keeping the Bell causal structure intact (i.e., without adding any extra arrows) spurred the development of nonclassical generalizations to Pearl's classical causal model framework, where one permits correlations to be explained by causes whose properties are described by quantum theory or other generalized probabilistic theories (GPTs) ~\cite{hensonTheoryindependent2014,barrett2020quantum,AllenQuantumCommonCauses2017,costaQuantum2016}.
 Substantial progress in nonclassical causal inference has unfolded since then~\cite{quantum_inflation,Weilenmann2020analysingcausal,multipartite_nonlocal,chaves_informationtheoretic_2015}.

-Independent of the motivation for explaining Bell's inequalities without changing the Bell DAG, another direction of generalizing Pearl's classical causal models is to allow cyclic instead of only acyclic causal structures.
+Independent of the above considerations, another way in which the classical causal models framework has been generalized is to allow cyclic instead of only acyclic causal structures.
 Cyclic causal structures have been used in classical causal inference for situations with feedback loops~\cite{forre2017markov,Bongers2021} and have been studied in the quantum context concerning indefinite causal order~\cite{Araujo2017,Barrett_2021,Oreshkov_2012}.

-In this paper, we use a framework for nonclassical causal models that is built upon the work of~\cite{hensonTheoryindependent2014}, which is the most widely adopted framework in nonclassical causal inference.
-We also add an extension to this framework to include cyclic causal models for relevant results.
+In this paper, we use a framework for nonclassical causal models that is built upon the work of~\cite{hensonTheoryindependent2014}, a widely adopted framework for nonclassical causal inference.
+We also extend this framework to include cyclic causal models (and then prove our results within this more general context).